ministryofjustice/cloud-platform/docs/Architecture-Offical.md

 We want to minimize the need for any 'central web ops team', which does bespoke work, inevitably for only a handful of service teams.
 Instead we believe in platforms, which offer a standardized approach to hosting.
 A good platform includes lots of automation and a good service wrapper, to meet the common needs of scores of service teams.

-Web ops people shall either work on a platform, delivering value at scale, or in the cases where service teams genuinely need bespoke work.
+Web ops people should mostly work on a platform, delivering value at scale.

 ### A high tide raises all boats

-We embed ops tools and best practices into a platform, to benefit all service teams.
+We embed ops tools and best practices into a platform.
+This increases service teams' ability to operate their services and promotes high quality engineering.

+Service teams should feel the platform supports them to deliver, without being constrained.

-For example in Cloud Platform we offer tools: monitoring, logging, alerts, security scanning, and best practises: Infrastructure as Code, GitOps.
+For example in Cloud Platform we offer tools: monitoring, logging, alerts, security scanning, and best practices: Infrastructure as Code, GitOps.

 ### Self service